-CNC machines use a variety of different axes.
+CNC machines use a variety of different axis counts.
 But having more axes on a device is not necessarily better.
-Understanding the different axis counts used for CNC machining and their applications will make it easier to select the best machine for your purposes.
+Understanding the different axes of CNC machines and their applications will make it easier to select the best machine for your purposes.

-CNC machine axis counts can range from three to five.
+CNC axis counts can range from three to five.
 More does not necessarily make for a better project, though.
 Choosing the right number of axes to balance cost and finish is an integral part of machining.
 All machines start with three axes.
-The three axes model performs essential functions, and in the hands of an experienced machinist, can be used for more advanced creations.
+The three axes model performs essential functions and, in the hands of an experienced machinist, can be used for more advanced creations.
 Four axes on a CNC machine add an extra cutting direction, which increases precision.
 The fifth axis further improves the accuracy of the machine, but the cost of the five-axis CNC machine makes it too expensive for most businesses.
 Additionally, the extra cost is unnecessary for most applications aside from the most intricate parts used in highly specialized industries.

 When selecting the type of machining needed, three-axis machining suffices for most.
-For specific projects, though, you may need a rare use of a four or five-axis CNC machine.
-Generally, the geometry of the part will help determine how many cutting axes you need.
+For specific projects, though, you may need a rare use of a four- or five-axis CNC machine.
+Generally, the part’s geometry will help determine how many cutting axes you need.
 For instance, deeper or more intricate parts require four or five axes in most cases.
 But even something as delicate as a turbine blade can be produced with three axes with the right operator who knows how to properly index the edge.

 Remember, too, that the more axes a CNC machine has, the more preparation time the project will require.
 Consider this when choosing the number of axes you want to use for your project.